What Is A Key Exchange?

 Overview

-Before any files can be sent securely over protocols like FTPS, HTTPS, and SFTP, the two communicating parties must first engage in a key exchange.
+Before any files can be securely sent over protocols like FTPS, HTTPS, and SFTP, the two communicating parties must engage in a key exchange.
 What's that?

 Perhaps the best way to grasp the concept of encrypted key exchange is by understanding why it's needed.